iguolee/Bot/thirdpart bot webhook.md

             "id": "id1",
             "type": "text",
             "content": {
-                "text": "this is a plain message"
+                "message": "this is a plain message"
             }
         },
         {
             "id": "id2",
             "type": "text",
             "content": {
-                "text": "this is a web link message", "link": [{
+                "message": "this is a web link message", "link": [{
                     "type": "hypelink",// hypelink or goToIntent.
                     "startPosition": 10,